 4.1 be able to assess a professional situation, determine the nature and severity of the problem and call upon the required knowledge and experience to deal with the problem Three respondents suggested amending this standard to the following wording: be able to assess a professional situation, determine the nature and severity of the problem and call upon the required knowledge and experience to deal with the problem issue; or be able to assess a professional situation, determine the nature and severity of the problem and call upon the required knowledge, evidence and experience to deal with the problem; or be able to assess a professional situation, determine the nature and severity of the problem and call upon the required apply knowledge and experience to deal with the problem.
-One respondent commented that there is an informatics component within the standard with regard to accessing electronic clinical records, gaining supervision or help remotely and so on.
+One respondent commented that there is an informatics component within the standard with regard to accessing electronic clinical records, gaining supervision or help remotely.
 4.2 be able to make reasoned decisions to initiate, continue, modify or cease treatment or the use of techniques or procedures, and record the decisions and reasoning appropriately Two respondents suggested amending this standard to the following wording: be able to make evidence-based reasoned decisions to initiate, continue, modify or cease treatment or the use of techniques or procedures, and record the decisions and reasoning appropriately; or be able to make reasoned clinical decisions to initiate, continue, modify or cease treatment or the use of techniques or procedures, and record the decisions and reasoning appropriately.
-4.3 be able to initiate resolution of problems and be able to exercise personal initiative 4.4 recognise that they are personally responsible for and must be able to justify their decisions One respondent recommended reviewing this standard with regard to personal responsibility and accountability.
+4.3 be able to initiate resolution of problems and be able to exercise personal initiative

-be able to use a range of integrated skills and self- awareness to manage clinical challenges effectively in unfamiliar circumstances or situations Two respondents commented on this standard.
-One suggested amending this standard to the following wording: • be able to use a range of integrated skills and self-awareness to manage clinical challenges effectively in unfamiliar and unpredictable circumstances or situations be able to make and receive appropriate referrals One respondent supported extending this requirement to encompass an increasing number of health and social care disciplines. understand the importance of participation in training, supervision, and mentoring Two respondents suggested amending this standard to the following wording: • understand the importance of participation in training, supervision, and mentoring and leadership; or • understand the importance of participation in training education, supervision, and mentoring. be able to make a decision about the most appropriate care pathway for a patient and refer patients appropriately be aware of the impact of culture, equality, and diversity on practice One respondent commented that the standards below need to strengthen the requirements for paramedics to be able to appropriately interpret available information.
-This would inform how practice could be modified to meet the needs of individual service users and improve outcomes. understand the requirement to adapt practice to meet the needs of different groups and individuals awareness to manage clinical challenges effectively in unfamiliar circumstances or situations be able to make and receive appropriate referrals understand the importance of participation in training, supervision, and mentoring be able to make a decision about the most appropriate care pathway for a patient and refer patients appropriately be aware of the impact of culture, equality, and diversity on practice understand the requirement to adapt practice to
+4.4 recognise that they are personally responsible for and must be able to justify their decisions One respondent recommended reviewing this standard with regard to personal responsibility and accountability.
+4.5 be able to use a range of integrated skills and self- awareness to manage clinical challenges effectively in unfamiliar circumstances or situations Two respondents commented on this standard.
+One suggested amending this standard to the following wording: • be able to use a range of integrated skills and self-awareness to manage clinical challenges effectively in unfamiliar and unpredictable circumstances or situations 4.6 be able to make and receive appropriate referrals One respondent supported extending this requirement to encompass an increasing number of health and social care disciplines.
+4.7 understand the importance of participation in training, supervision, and mentoring Two respondents suggested amending this standard to the following wording: understand the importance of participation in training, supervision, and mentoring and leadership; or understand the importance of participation in training education, supervision, and mentoring.
+4.8 be able to make a decision about the most appropriate care pathway for a patient and refer patients appropriately 5 be aware of the impact of culture, equality, and diversity on practice One respondent commented that the standards below need to strengthen the requirements for paramedics to be able to appropriately interpret available information.
+This would inform how practice could be modified to meet the needs of individual service users and improve outcomes.
+5.1 understand the requirement to adapt practice to meet the needs of different groups and individuals